top of page

 About Us

 The Scappoose Rural Fire Protection District operates as a public corporation in the State of Oregon.
-The fire district consists of a 52 square mile fire protection area, and 100 square mile ambulance service area.
-The City of Scappoose and the unincorporated areas of Warren, Chapman and Holbrook as well as 12 miles along the Multnomah Channel, which has a large residential river front community, make up the service area served by the district.
-The Fire District services approximately 12,000 residents.
+The fire district consists of a 52 square mile fire protection area and a 100 square mile ambulance service area.
+The City of Scappoose and the unincorporated areas of Warren, Chapman, and Holbrook as well as 12 miles along the Multnomah Channel, which has a large residential riverfront community, make up the service area served by the district.
+The Fire District services approximately 15,000 residents.
 There are 3 stations and a boathouse for the fire boat.
 Only the main station is staffed 24/7.
-We have about 20 volunteers, 12 line crew, 4 EMS and 5 admin.
-The admin are 3 office staff, 1 division chief and a fire chief.
-The Fire District is a full service emergency provider (fire suppression, rescue, transport ambulance).
-In 2019 we received 2302 calls, 71% of which were EMS.
+We have about 22 volunteers, 15 line crew, 2 EMS, and 6 admin.
+The admin is 3 office staff, 1 division chief, 1 assistant chief, and a fire chief.
+The Fire District is a full-service emergency provider (fire suppression, rescue, transport ambulance).
+Since 2019, we have had an average of 2690 calls per year, 71% of which were EMS.

 An elected five-member board of directors governs the fire district.
 The governing body is given certain powers and authority by the laws of the state.
 Each member of the governing body is a public official charged to act in the best interests of the public they represent.
 The members are accountable to the public through federal, state, and local laws.